 The Data Field at the top of the page, by default shows you the name of your destination.
 All five Data Fields can be programmed to display a variety of navigation data.
-The list of data field choices can be found in the "Map Page" section listed in the "Data Field Options" heading and definitions may be found in the "Appendix."
+The list of data field choices may be found on page 28 and definitions may be found in the "Appendix."

-When you are moving, the heading of the Compass Ring is controlled by the GPS receiver (based upon settings customized in the Heading Setup Page).
+The Compass Ring functions as a magnetic compass when you are stationary.
+When you are moving, the heading is controlled by the GPS receiver (based upon settings customized in the Heading Setup Page).